Quantum-Resistant Authentication Scheme for RFID Systems Using Lattice-Based Cryptography: Formal Verification

-The \texttt{environment} role sets up the initial configuration for AVISPA’s analysis.
 Listing~\ref{lst:env} defines constants such as agents \texttt{tr} and \texttt{s}, a symmetric key \texttt{k}, and claim identifiers.
 The intruder is assumed to know the agent names.
 The protocol is initiated with \texttt{session(tr, s, k)} and run twice to simulate a replay attack.

+The \texttt{goal} in Listing~\ref{lst:goals} outlines the security properties that the protocol is designed to achieve.
+It ensures mutual authentication through the claims